Christianity 201

 What it Means to be a Chosen Generation

 This particular article worked for me on a number of levels.
-It’s from The Thought Just Occurred to Me, the blog of Mary Argusa.
+It’s from The Thought Just Occurred to Me, the blog of Mary Agrusa.
 There indeed some good thoughts, and I hope you’ll click through and look around her blog.
 She titled this Generation Chosen.

 But you are a chosen generation,